EllenB/better-geo-python/chapters/01_set_up.md

 ![Alt text](../images/ch_01_miniconda_01.png)

-Rather than installing the latest version (3.12 at the time of writing), sometimes it is better practice to install the previous version:
+Rather than installing the latest version (3.12 at the time of writing), version 3.11 is installed:

 ![Alt text](../images/ch_01_miniconda_02.png)